 You can still make money.

 Who wants your photographs?
-I have no idea.
-No really, I assume it is car magazines, travel magazines, local supermarket, newspapers, agencies, food bloggers …the list is endless.
+I assume it is car magazines, travel magazines, local supermarket, newspapers, agencies, food bloggers …the list is endless.
 You do not get to see where your photographs are published.
 You can see the country it was downloaded too and which photo, but that’s all.

 How to make Even more MONEY?